choria-io/website/docs/content/federation/overview/index.md

  * All MCollective features remain functional
  * A Collective can belong to several Federations
  * Federation Brokers need no shared infrastructure like Consul or databases
+ * Extensive Prometheus metrics about the internals of the brokers

 ## Terminology